-- When edits are made to the selected frame's ball marker in the Frame or Pre-Adjust task, any trajectories whose entry points are within 5 cm of the frame's mechanical center of rotation will have their entry points updated to reflect the new position of the frame's ball marker.
+- When edits are made to the selected frame's ball marker in the Frame or Pre-Adjust task (MRI Workflow), any trajectories whose entry points are within 5 cm of the frame's mechanical center of rotation will have their entry points updated to reflect the new position of the frame's ball marker.
 If the ball marker is defined such that it is no longer close to the mechanical center of rotation of the frame, the software will be unable to synchronize any trajectory entry points with the edited ball marker position.
-Any edits to the ball marker will not result in updates to the corresponding trajectory entry points. - In the Adjust or Re-Adjust step, if the ball marker is defined such that it is not close to the mechanical center of rotation of the frame, the prescribed frame adjustments may be incorrect or unrealistic.
-The projected error may be incorrect as well. - This can also indicate that there may be artifacts in the acquired images which cause the frame markers and/or ball marker to appear in different physical locations. - Scan plane parameter prescription for frame slabs may be incorrect.
+Any edits to the ball marker will not result in updates to the corresponding trajectory entry points. - In the Adjust or Re-Adjust step (MRI Workflow), if the ball marker is defined such that it is not close to the mechanical center of rotation of the frame, the prescribed frame adjustments may be incorrect or unrealistic.
+The projected error may be incorrect as well. - This can also indicate that there may be artifacts in the acquired images which cause the frame markers and/or ball marker to appear in different physical locations. - During an MRI Workflow, the scan plane parameter prescription for frame slabs may be incorrect.

-Carefully review the position of the ball marker using tools in the Frame or Pre-Adjust task, or in the Adjust or Re-Adjust step.
+- Carefully review the position of the ball marker using tools in the Frame or Pre-Adjust task (MRI Workflow), or in the Adjust or Re-Adjust step (MRI Workflow).
 Ensure that the ball marker is within 5 cm of the mechanical center of the corresponding frame.
-Make any corrections to the ball marker position as necessary.
+Make any corrections to the ball marker position as necessary. - If the cause for this warning was due to incorrect image fusion between the ball marker and frame marker scans, verify that the fusion was performed correctly and that all mounted hardware has been identified correctly.